IOAS are celebrating 25 years of cultivating organic trust and proud to continue to provide organic and sustainable accreditation services worldwide.

 While the IOAS has seen significant growth in the number of accreditation issued and the number of accreditation programs it has also seen much stability.
 Many current members of the Board or the accreditation committee have served for over 15 years.
 Some Board members have served from its inception in 1997.

-The IOAS currently accredits over 67 certification bodies working in over 130 countries with over 38406 operators.
+The IOAS currently accredits approximately 80 certification bodies working in over 130 countries with over 38406 operators.